 Tip: If your existing doorbell is not compatible, you can have a local Nest Pro upgrade your system and install Hello for you, or you can purchase and install Hello with the optional Indoor Power Adapter to replace your existing doorbell.
 If you don’t have a doorbell, you can install the optional Indoor Power Adapter yourself.

 How do I install Nest Hello myself?

 The app on your phone will show you step-by-step instructions.
 Expect to spend about an hour from start to finish.

 If your existing doorbell is compatible, then you’ll add a connector to the chime box inside your home and replace your old doorbell button with your new Hello.
-For complete instructions, see our article about how to install your Nest Hello video doorbell.

 Can I get someone to install Nest Hello for me?

 Absolutely, and we can help you find the right person in your area to do it.
 Nest Pros are independent contractors who have access to exclusive training and tools for our products.

 A Nest Pro can help with installation if:

 - You'd prefer a professional to install your doorbell